 • Access the Quick View menu.
 This is done by turning the thermostat's outer ring.

-• After your Nest scans available networks, find your Wi-Fi and, if necessary, put in your password.
+• As your Nest is finished scanning for local networks, locate your Wi-Fi and, if necessary, put in your password.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
-The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.

 • Hold the touch bar until the display reads “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.